In addition to regular washings, it’s also recommended that you simply keep an eye on the wrap, especially in the first few days and weeks.

-Was your vehicle using non-abrasive cleaner without strong solvents.
-Plenty of water should be used, washing the vehicle from top down to wash any debris off the vehicle.
-Try to avoid brushes – whether in an automatic care wash or brushing by hand – as they can dull the finish of the laminate and can cause scratching.
+Wash your vehicle using non-abrasive cleaner without strong solvents.
+Plenty of water should be used, washing the vehicle from the top down to wash any debris off the vehicle.
+Try to avoid brushes – whether in an automatic car wash or brushing by hand – as they can dull the finish of the laminate and can cause scratching.
 Brushes can also lift loose edges.
 Use a soft sponge or rag instead of a brush, and avoid excessive scrubbing.
 Take extra care on matte and textured finishes.

 While the finish to the graphics does dull a little over the years, pressure washing can be used when hand washing isn’t an option.
 There are a few tips that you should keep in mind when pressure washing your vehicle:

 We advise the use of Silicone or Teflon based waxes.
 Avoiding Carnauba based waxes.
 Carnauba based waxes are popular on vehicles without graphics because they can be buffed to a high shine.
 This buffing process needs to be rigorous though and can cause damage to the graphics.

 Waxes are also heat sensitive and can melt in the sun.
 The greasy results attract dirt and can cause black streaks.
 Heat also releases the stain in the wax, which can stain the graphics.
 The Teflon or Silicone based polish used should be specifically designed for use on vehicle wraps.